 Florida statutes only apply liability to a dog’s owner when a person is lawfully upon private property, either expressed or implied.
 If you were trespassing, the owner may not be held liable.
 This additionally applies if you were provoking the dog, or acting in a way that stressed the animal to the point of attack.
 These factors will be discussed during your initial consultation, and we will determine the appropriate steps forward for your situation.

-There are many factors that contribute to the legitimacy of a lawsuit following a dog attack, but it is highly suggested that you speak with an experienced personal injury attorney in Fort Lauderdale no matter what.
+There are many factors that contribute to the legitimacy of a lawsuit following a dog attack, but it is highly suggested that you speak with an experienced personal injury attorney and pet injury lawyer in Fort Lauderdale no matter what.
 Your best option may be to file an insurance claim, or may need to escalate the situation.

 The amount that you are entitled to following a dog bite in Florida depends on a variety of factors, so determining a fair settlement or lawsuit amount is highly specific.
 However, there are some basic economic factors that you can consider when getting an idea for the minimum you can expect to file a suit for: